Basic Techniques for Accurate Resistance Measurement

 Low Resistance Measurement

-First, let’s consider the cables which are connecting the device to be measured to the instrument: If you’re measuring resistance near to the source, you’ll get different readings than when you’re taking measurements from a sensor placed 200 ft away.
-As an example, say we have a 10-ohm copper RTD which we want to measure; we must connect to it somehow, so we connect a pair of wires to the RTD.
+First, let’s consider the cables that are connecting the device to be measured to the instrument: If you’re measuring resistance near the source, you’ll get different readings than when you’re taking measurements from a sensor placed 200 ft away.
+As an example, say we have a 10-ohm copper RTD that we want to measure; we must connect to it somehow, so we connect a pair of wires to the RTD.
 But this wire isn’t a perfect conductor either—it has some resistance in it too, as with any piece of wire.
 If this resistance is 1 ohm per 100 ft. (typical for 20-gauge wire), and we have 200 ft. of cabling going to the device and coming back (400 ft. total) we may expect to see a resistance reading of 10 ohms, but what we’ll see is a reading of 14 ohms.

 Figure 1.
 Forcing a Know Current